 Class Time: Thurs-Sat: 9 a.m.-6 p.m.; Sun: 9 a.m.-3:00 p.m.

 Location: Private Studio 2925 Laguna Canyon Rd., Laguna Beach, CA

 This workshop is an introductory Nihonga (traditional Japanese mineral pigment painting) class.
 Artists Judith Kruger will teach students how to make pigment from organic and inorganic matter, like cured shells, semi-precious minerals, exotic soils, pine soot, indigo and silica.
 Metallic leafing and oxidation techniques will be covered.
 Emphasis will be on the creation of multi-layered paintings, stemming from ancient practice, that embody the power to nurture the spirit.

 You can continue to paint and work on your work with my guidance and our materials if you opt to register for both weekends.
 All students taking both weekends will receive a reduced: $1,400 workshop fee and $250.00 materials costs

 About the Instructor:

 Attendance/Cancellation Policy: Seating is limited, so in order to secure your spot, payment is required upon registration.
-Refunds will not be available unless registrants notify SEEDS within 72 hours prior to event.
-If registration is too low, classes may be cancelled.
-Registrants will be notified within 72 hours prior to event and fees will be refunded.
+Refunds not available.